DJI-Mobile-SDK-Tutorials/iOS-FPVDemo/README.md

-# FPVDemo-Part2
+# iOS FPVDemo
-A Tutorial for using DJI Mobile SDK to create a Camera Application Part 2
+A Tutorial for using DJI Mobile SDK to create a Camera Application

 Please check the tutorial here: